-You may find that you have nothing in common.
-That’s okay.
+You may find that you have nothing in common, and that’s okay.
 Find something that you can both mutually agree to do together.
 It doesn’t have to be a passion for both of you.
 Instead, it is something that you are both willing to do because you want to be together.
-It is shared life experience that makes us bonded to others.

-Bond yourself and rekindle your romance by sharing life together.
+Rekindle your romance by sharing life together.
 It could be something as simple as taking up cycling, yoga, or bird watching together.
-It could also be something more extravagant like world travel.
+It could also be something more extravagant, like world travel.

 Whatever it may be, do it together to engage one another and share the experience.

 Share with your partner or spouse what you are experiencing.
-Let them know that you are having trouble coping with the children all leaving the nest, and that you need emotional support during this time of transition.
-They may be completely unaware of your feelings, unless you say it and are straight forward about your feelings.
+Let them know that you are having trouble coping with the children all leaving the nest and that you need emotional support during this time of life transition.

-If your partner or spouse comes to you and they are experiencing the Empty Nest Syndrome, be there emotionally for him or her.
+If your partner or spouse comes to you, and they are experiencing Empty Nest depression, be there emotionally for him or her.
 Let them express their feelings and emotions free from judgement.
-Offer to do an activity with them, in order to rekindle your own lives together.
+Offer to do an activity with them in order to bond.

 It is an adjustment to the home environment and parents left behind when all the children leave the nest.
 Providing support to one another and reinvesting in your relationship through shared activities can help with this transition.

-Seek help if you feel your grief is preventing you for completing your daily tasks and activities.
+Seek help if you feel your grief is preventing you from completing your daily tasks and activities.